ihhub/penguinV/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;gamma - gamma coefficient

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image which is a result of gamma correction.
-Height and width of result image is the same as of input image.
+Height and width of result image are the same as of input image.
 If the function fails exception imageException is raised.

 	##### Syntax:
 	```cpp